agritheory/edgewise/roadmap.md

 - [X] ~~Mutation-only approach~~ Private method updates only
 - [ ] Provide esdl utilities for timestamping and user modification - use inheritance of timestamped object

+### Further work and examples:

+- [ ] Quart, POP and Starlette examples
+- [ ] Load test/ benchmark and optimize
+- [ ] CLI to create boilerplate edsl and python file and class, .vue, selections available
+  - [ ] This is a good case for Bullet
+- [ ] Export schema to `module` folder (boilerplate/ create app structure)

+- [ ] GUI (framework.../ VueCLI type thing?) => part of EdgewiseJS
+- [ ] Generate Entity Relation Charts from schema => part of EdgewiseJS

 ### State Machine/ Trigger Integration

+This should be a separate library, but included in the larger application
 - [ ] Add state machine for DB queries
 - [ ] Use a state machine model to trigger python hooks
   - [ ] Use [transitions](https://github.com/pytransitions/transitions) library for FSM?